JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

     ```bash
     python whisperAPI.py
     ```
     * A console window will appear.
-The first time you run it (or after changing `MODEL_SIZE` or `TARGET_LANGUAGE`), it will download the WhisperX model files.
+The first time you run it, it will download the WhisperX model files.
 This may take some time and requires an internet connection.
     * You should see messages indicating the model is loading and the Flask server is starting (e.g., `Starting Flask server on host 127.0.0.1, port 5000`).
     * **Keep this console window open while you are using the After Effects script.**
 5.  **Proceed to [After Effects Script Setup](#after-effects-script-setup).**